TBC-TJU/MetaBCI/README.md

 * Improvements to MOABB APIs
    - add hook functions to control the preprocessing flow more easily
    - use joblib to accelerate the data loading
-   - add proxy options for network conneciton issues
+   - add proxy options for network connection issues
    - add more information in the meta of data
    - other small changes